thomasfr/node-konsole/README.md

 # EventEmitter powered debugger and logger for node.js

-Konsoles API is identical to the native console object provided by node.js.
+Konsoles aim is not to be Yet Another Full Blown Logging Framework for node.js.
+It`s aim is to remove the decision or make the decision and work easier for any module developer of how logging should be done in his module.
+As a module developer you normally do not want to force or dictate the users of your module to use a specific logging library.
+You normally want to let your users choose.
+But you also want to do some logging and debugging since it could be interesting for your module users.
+Konsole can help you to remove this complex decision and task off of you and lets you concentrate on what you really want to do. :)

+You, as a module developer could just use `console` calls, just as you would normally do.
+Users of your module could easily plug `konsole` in their application - where logging and debugging actually belongs to - listen to the events konsole will fire and let them decide what to do with the logs and debug output.
+Maybe they want to use `winston` or any other logging framework.
+It is all possible, because konsole will just emit an event for every call to any console method.

-So you can easily switch to `konsole` by replacing all your console calls (e.g.: `console.log`, `console.warn`, `console.info`, `console.err`, etc.) with a call to a konsole instance.
+To use `konsole` directly you will just have to replace all your console calls (e.g.: `console.log`, `console.warn`, `console.info`, `console.err`, etc.) with a call to a `konsole` instance, because `konsole`s API is identical to the well known native `console` object provided by browsers and node.js.

 ## TL;DR:
+### "replace the 'c' with a 'k'"

 ```JavaScript